 Are there any cats that are 100% hypoallergenic?

 No. This is not something that exists.
 All feline breeds produce some level of allergy-inducing proteins.
 All felines shed, except true hairless, and will spread dander, hair, and allergens where they live and play.

 Are there any hypoallergenic calicos?

-Some can be breeds that are considered hypoallergenic.
-This is not related to their coat coloring or pattern.
+Some might be, but this is not related to their coat coloring or pattern.
 There is no way to determine if a kitty is low shedding or low allergen based on coat color and pattern.

 Calico kitties are beautiful, and many people hope to own one.
 They are not one breed.
 Calico is a coat coloring and pattern, not a breed.
 There is no connection between coat colors or patterns and the number of allergens a kitty will produce.
-Because these kitties can be many breeds and are often mixed, the only way to learn more about them is to get information about their parent breeds.
 Because calico is not a breed, it is possible for some to be lower-allergen, but that will depend on the individual animal.
 Prospective purr parents who have allergies and want a calico purr baby may need to spend some time searching and interacting with different kitties to see how they react before bringing one home.